Alignment-Lab-AI/autocode/README.md

 - AutoCode Working
 - AutoCode Beta

+# inspirations folder contains performative and working scripts that ive based the logic of mine on, i did not write them, merely obsessed over them.

 These are the only scripts that are functional at present.
 However, we are constantly improving and updating our repository.
 The end goal is to have a full suite of scripts that cover a wide range of programming tasks, all working autonomously.

 ## Usage